Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.16 - Permalist Project/README.md

 The checkbox input includes the item id as its value, so the server knows which item to delete.
 In the `/delete` route, retrieve the id and run an SQL `DELETE FROM` statement where the `id` matches.

 After deletion, redirect to the home route to refresh the list.
 Errors are logged if any occur.

+## Opportunities for Enhancement

+You can enhance the project by adding features such as sorting items by creation date, adding new columns to the database using `ALTER` commands, or creating multiple to-do lists for different time frames or categories.

+Consider implementing relationships between lists or users, such as a family to-do list where different members have assigned chores.
+These upgrades can make the project more personalized and functional.